aadityab7/quick-minds/cloud setup tutorial.md

+# To deploy the latest version of app from local environment to cloud

+1. `gcloud run deploy --source .`
+2. Select the default service name **quick-minds** by pressing enter

 # To initialize database from cloud shell:

 1. Create a Cloud SQL instance with PostgreSQL and in that create a database `quickminds`